Learning how to punctuate dialogue is important when writing the conversations between your characters.

 Mark walked across the room to the corner dresser.
 “I swear I put your keys here”.

 Mark walked across the room to the corner dresser.
 “I swear I put your keys here.”

 In these examples, we don’t need dialogue tags because we have already identified Mark in the paragraph.
 If we follow Rule #2 of always giving each character their own paragraph, we don’t have to worry about any potential confusion on who is speaking.
 It’s also not necessary to use a dialogue tag.

 The important thing to remember for this rule is that we place the period inside the quotation marks.

 Rule #4: Avoid Run-On Sentences – Use Multiple Sentences if Necessary

-It’s easy to want to create run-on sentences, and fortunately it’s easy to avoid them!
+It’s easy to want to create run-on sentences.
+Fortunately, it is also easy to avoid them.

-Here’s an example of a run-on sentence in dialogue, with way too much punctuation:
+Below is an example of a run-on sentence in dialogue with way too much punctuation.